-Water: Keep evenly moist during summer and nearly dry in winter.
-They bloom better with drier winter conditions.
+- Water: Keep evenly moist during the summer and nearly dry in winter.
+Bougainvillea blooms better with drier winter conditions.

-Fertilizer: Feed in summer with weak liquid fertilizer weekly, or use controlled-release fertilizer.
+- Fertilizer: Feed your plant in the summer with weak liquid fertilizer weekly or use controlled-release fertilizer.

 Use branch cuttings with a rooting hormone in the spring, with bottom heat provided.
-Bougainvillea are not easy to propagate by most home gardeners, so several attempts may be necessary.
+Bougainvillea is not easy to propagate by most home gardeners, so several attempts may be necessary.

-You will likely encounter one of two problems with your bougainvillea: lack of blooms, or too-rapid growth.
+You will likely encounter one of two problems with your bougainvillea: lack of blooms or too-rapid growth.
 If the plant is not blooming, cut back on watering for a few weeks.
 They naturally bloom in the spring and seem to bloom harder in drier years.
-Bougainvillea need to be trimmed to maintain their shape.
-However, be aware that they flower along their long branches, so aggressive pruning of new growth will reduce their color.
-The best approach is to prune in the autumn after the growing season is complete, so it will bloom from next season’s new growth.
+Bougainvillea needs to be trimmed to maintain its shape.
+However, be aware that bougainvillea flowers along its long branches so aggressive pruning of new growth will reduce bloom color.
+The best approach is to prune in the autumn after the growing season is complete so the plant will bloom from next season’s new growth.